play-with-docker/play-with-docker.github.io/_posts/2016-10-25-beginner-linux.markdown

     docker container top mydb
   ```

-  You should see the MySQL demon (`mysqld`) is running in the container.
+  You should see the MySQL daemon (`mysqld`) is running in the container.

   ```
   PID                 USER                TIME                COMMAND